armory/docs/content/en/docs/spinnaker/using-dinghy.md

-# Slack Application Notifications
+## Slack Application Notifications

-When application notiications was introduced we added an integration in which if there's an application notification configured it will notify for those channels depending on the when configuration, so given this configuration:
+When application notifications was introduced we added an integration in which if there's an application notification configured it will notify for those channels depending on the when configuration, so given this configuration:

 ``` json
 {